BhoomiBiradar/Emostream_copy/README.md

 # EmoStream: Concurrent Emoji Broadcast over Event-Driven Architecture

 ## Project Overview
 Emojis reflect the dynamic sentiments of fans in real-time.
-When Virat is batting, everyone’s hoping for boundaries with every ball; when he’s on the field, they’re cheering for wickets.
 Capturing these user-generated signals as they flow in, distilling them into an emoji swarm that mirrors the crowd’s mood, and displaying these shifting emotions live is a major challenge—especially with billions of emoji reactions anticipated over the tournament.

 ---